From BR Bullpen

 Roger Metzger, who played 11 seasons in the majors, was a defensive star who won the National League Gold Glove at shortstop in 1973.
 As a hitter, he led the National League in triples in 1971 and 1973.

-Metzger was born in Fredericksburg, TX, north of San Antonio.
+Metzger was born in Fredericksburg, TX, north of San Antonio, TX.
 He attended high school in San Antonio and went to college in Austin, TX, where he majored in mathematics.
-The Chicago Cubs made him their first round draft pick in 1969; he was the second shortstop picked in the draft, after Alan Bannister.
+The Chicago Cubs made him their first round draft pick in the 1969 amateur draft; he was the second shortstop picked in the draft, after Alan Bannister.

-The Cubs put Roger at Tacoma for 1969-70, and brought him up for one game in 1970.
-After the 1970 season, he was traded to the Houston Astros for Hector Torres, who had been the Astros' regular shortstop during the 1968 season.
+The Cubs assigned Roger to the Tacoma Cubs in 1969 and 1970, and brought him up for one game in 1970.
+After that season, he was traded to the Houston Astros for Hector Torres, who had been the Astros' regular shortstop during the 1968 season.

-In 1980, Roger attempted to make a comeback after losing four fingers in an accident with a chainsaw during the offseason.
-However, he only hit .074 and was released by the San Francisco Giants in August.
+In 1980, Roger attempted to make a comeback after losing four fingers in an accident with a chainsaw during the off-season.
+However, he only hit .074 and was released by the Giants in August.

 He was inducted in the Texas Baseball Hall of Fame in 1996.